FredericF-IT/DnD5eCharacterCalculator/README.md

 To use:
 Start Analysis.py in the commandline
-All settings are explained inside the file, but most settings in Analysis.py are overwritten with those from Settings.txt Extra recommendations for settings at end of Project PDF.
+All settings are explained inside the file, but most settings in Analysis.py are overwritten with those from Settings.txt
+Extra recommendations for settings at end of Project PDF.

+There is no subset here, the runtime seemed low enough to reproduce all results with the given settings.